Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/South Asia.md

 		- Largest and most rapid population transfer in history
 		- => creation of Hindu-Muslim conflict
 		- => increase of communalism
+		- => land reform
+- 1948:
-- 1948: assassination of Gandhi
+	- Assassination of Gandhi
+	- 1<sup>st</sup> war between India and Pakistan
+	- Independence of Sri Lanka
+- 1965: 2<sup>nd</sup> war between India and Pakistan
-- 1971: Proclamation of Bangladesh Independence
+- 1971: 3<sup>rd</sup> war between India and Pakistan & Proclamation of Bangladesh Independence
 	- Independence of Bangladesh from Pakistan
+	- <= same religion but different culture
+- 1975: Indira Gandhi declares Emergency rule in India => de-institutionalization
+- 1979: Islamisation of Pakistan
 - 1992: Hindus destroy Babri Masjid, a mosque in Ayodhya, India
 	- Intercommunal conflict between Hindus and Muslims